• Skip to main content

 Pellet stove runs basically on wood pellets which is the main fuel for this type of stove.
 It burns pellets and the heat produced from the burning of pellets distributed inside the house with the help of a heat powered wood stove fan and thus it heats the entire house.
 It is also cost-effective.
 Pellet stoves are specially designed to burn wood pellets which are made from corn kernels, sawdust, wood chips, and nutshells.
 Their sizes are like rabbit foods.
 Usually, Premium wood pellets are sold in a 40 lbs bag.
 It will cost you 3$ to 10$ each (180$ to 250$ per ton).
 It is less expensive than fossil fuels and electricity.
 Who uses the pellet stove as the main heating source, use 2-3 tons of pellet per year.

 The operation of a pellet stove is very simple.
 First, you need to plug the stove heater into the power outlet.
 Don’t switch on the pellet stove yet.
 You have to replenish the hopper with wood pellets.
 Commonly, hoppers are usually designed to hold 35-130 lbs of wood pellets at a time.
 After refilling the hopper with pellets, next you have to light the pellets.
-If your pellet stove has a built-in ignition system than you are very lucky.
+If your pellet stove has a built-in ignition system then you are very lucky.
 Since you don’t need to light wood pellets manually.
 Only you have to press the auto ignition button.
 That’s it.
 The pellet stove will start distributing heat around your whole apartment.

 The Video Will Describe Pros & Cons Of Pellet Stove